ycpcs/cs320-spring2024/labs/lab03.md

 When prompted for a passphrase, just press enter (twice).

-Now execute this command (which tells Eclipse where to find the SSH key):

-    set Eclipse SSH2 home to H:\.ssh

 That will store your SSH keys in the **.ssh** directory on your York College home drive **(H:/.ssh)**.

+Now execute the following ccommand (which tells the Eclipse IDE where to find the SSH keypair):

+    set Eclipse SSH2 home to H:/.ssh

 Now skip to Step 2.

 - Your Own Computer